 Mangrove forests contribute in providing ecosystem services and supporting the livelihoods of coastal communities around the world (Polidoro et al 2010).
 Mangrove ecosystems have an important role in the socio-economic of communities, even for millions of people in the tropics and subtropics (Atkinson et al 2016).
-The important role of mangrove ecosystems are providing ecological and biophysical services, and providing a variety of important ecosystem products and services that are critical to the livelihoods of nearby communities (Barbier et al 2011; Malik et al 2015a; Orchard et al 2016).
+The important role mangrove ecosystems are providing ecological and biophysical services, and providing a variety of important ecosystem products and services that are critical to the livelihoods of nearby communities (Barbier et al 2011; Malik et al 2015a; Orchard et al 2016).
 In addition, mangrove ecosystems also serve ecological functions in providing ecosystem services, nutrient cycles, soil formation, timber production, fish spawning, ecotourism and carbon storage (C) (Murdiyarso et al 2015) including economic activities such as providing timber and leaves as raw medicine materials (Sonjaya 2007).

 The mangrove ecosystem is one of the most endangered ecosystems in the world.
-It experiences encroachment pressure and land degradation continuously, mainly driven by human activities (Ghosh et al 2015).
+It experiences encroachment pressure and 13nd degradation continuously, mainly driven by human activities (Ghosh et al 2015).
 Ilman et al (2016) studied about the drivers of the loss of Indonesia's mangrove forests through historical image analysis and estimated the decline of mangrove forest area in all regions of Indonesia by 22 percent.
 The largest percentage was occurred in Java Island by 75 percent.
-Pressures on mangrove ecosystem services as well.
-Ecosystem services are also attached to the mangrove ecosystem need to be managed to provide benefits for current and future generations.
+Pressures on mangrove ecosystems and more widespreading of degraded land have potential in affecting ecosystem services as well.
+Ecosystem services are also attached to the mangrove ecosystem so that it will also affect the management policy.
+Therefore, the mangrove ecosystem need to be managed to provide benefits for current and future generations.

 Mangrove and conservation management policies are emerging worldwide in line with the increasing appreciation of the benefit of mangrove (Carter et al 2015).
 Mangrove ecosystem as described by Kusmana (2015a) requires a management because mangroves have the benefit of providing ecosystem goods and services, but also experiences the destruction.
 The management needs to be integrated and sustained.
-Management of sustainable mangrove ecosystems is an integration of all efforts to realize the sustainability of mangrove ecosystem functions for the community wellbeing (Presidential Regulation of the Republic of Indonesia No. 73 of 2012).
-Sustainable management in accordance with the development orientation that attention to social, ecological and economic sustainability (Turner et al 2016).
+Management of sustainable mangrove ecosystems is an integration of all efforts to realize to sustainability of mangrove ecosystem functions for the community wellbeing (Presidential Regulation of the Republic of Indonesia No. 73 2 2012).
+Sustainable management is in accordance with the development orientation that pays attention to 20cial, ecological and economic sustainability (Turner et al 2016).
 Indicators used in the management of mangrove ecosystems were ecology, economy, social and institutional (Iftekhar & Islam 2004; KKMTN 2013; Schmitt & Duke 2015; Kusmana 2015a; Orchard et al 2016).